pingcap/tidb-lightning/docs/en_US/06-FAQ.md

 How to ensure integrity of the imported data?
 ---------------------------------------------

-Lightning by default will perform checksum on the local data source and the imported tables.
+Lightning by default performs checksum on the local data source and the imported tables.
 If there is checksum mismatch, the process would be aborted.
 These checksum information can be read from the log.

-You may also execute the `ADMIN CHECKSUM TABLE` SQL command on the target table to recompute the checksum of the imported data.
+You could also execute the `ADMIN CHECKSUM TABLE` SQL command on the target table to recompute the checksum of the imported data.

 ```text